Plug-in hybrid: Cost of batteries

+A 2011 study by the Belfer Center at Harvard University found similar results, concluding that PHEV gasoline cost savings did not offset higher purchase prices when comparing lifetime net present value at 2010 costs, with a PHEV-40 costing more than a conventional vehicle.
+The study projected that with declining battery costs and rising gasoline prices, BEVs would become significantly less expensive than conventional cars, while PHEVs would remain more expensive than BEVs in most scenarios due to their more complicated powertrains.

+Battery types

+The dominance of lower-cost lithium iron phosphate (LFP) batteries has transformed the PHEV battery market, particularly with Chinese manufacturers leading production.
+By 2025, LFP batteries comprised nearly half of the global electric vehicle battery market, with average LFP pack prices across all segments reaching per kilowatt-hour compared to per kilowatt-hour for nickel manganese cobalt oxide (NMC) packs.
+LFP batteries avoids expensive and controversial metals like cobalt and nickel, while offering superior thermal stability and longer cycle life exceeding 3,000 charge cycles.
+NMC batteries, using a blend of nickel, manganese, and cobalt, provide higher energy density and longer driving ranges but at increased cost and with greater sensitivity to thermal runaway.
+China's dominance in battery production has created significant cost advantages, with average battery pack prices in China reaching per kilowatt-hour in 2025, compared to per kilowatt-hour in North America and per kilowatt-hour in Europe.

 Emissions shifted to electric plants

 Increased pollution is expected to occur in some areas with the adoption of PHEVs, but most areas will experience a decrease.
-A study by the ACEEE predicts that widespread PHEV use in heavily coal-dependent areas would result in an increase in local net sulfur dioxide and mercury emissions, given emissions levels from most coal plants currently supplying power to the grid.
+A study by the ACEEE predicts that widespread PHEV use in heavily coal-dependent areas would increase local net sulfur dioxide and mercury emissions, given emissions levels from most coal plants currently supplying power to the grid.
 Although clean coal technologies could create power plants that supply grid power from coal without emitting significant amounts of such pollutants, the higher cost of the application of these technologies may increase the price of coal-generated electricity.
 The net effect on pollution is dependent on the fuel source of the electrical grid (fossil or renewable, for example) and the pollution profile of the power plants themselves.
-Identifying, regulating and upgrading single point pollution source such as a power plant—or replacing a plant altogether—may also be more practical.
+Identifying, regulating, and upgrading a single point pollution source, such as a power plant—or replacing a plant altogether—may also be more practical.
 From a human health perspective, shifting pollution away from large urban areas may be considered a significant advantage.

-According to a 2009 study by The National Academy of Science, "Electric vehicles and grid-dependent (plug-in) hybrid vehicles showed somewhat higher nonclimate damages than many other technologies."
+According to a 2009 study by the National Academy of Science, "Electric vehicles and grid-dependent (plug-in) hybrid vehicles showed somewhat higher nonclimate damages than many other technologies."
 Efficiency of plug-in hybrids is also impacted by the overall efficiency of electric power transmission.
 Transmission and distribution losses in the USA were estimated at 7.2% in 1995 and 6.5% in 2007.
 By life cycle analysis of air pollution emissions, natural gas vehicles are currently the lowest emitter.

-Tiered rate structure for electric bills

-The additional electrical consumption to recharge the plug-in vehicles could push many households in areas that do not have off-peak tariffs into the higher priced tier and negate financial benefits.
-Customers under such tariffs could see significant savings by being careful about when the vehicle was charged, for example, by using a timer to restrict charging to off-peak hours.
-Thus, an accurate comparison of the benefit requires each household to evaluate its current electrical usage tier and tariffs weighed against the cost of gasoline and the actual observed operational cost of electric mode vehicle operation.